pococms/website/docs/th-create-with-framework.md

 - ../../css/layout.css
 - ../../css/type.css
 - ../../css/mediacolors.css
 # ADD THE LINE BELOW.
-Replace t2 with your theme name:
+Replace gossip with your theme name:
-- t2.css
+- gossip.css

 ```

-The contents of `t2.css` are pretty much blank and
+The contents of `gossip.css` are pretty much blank and
 will have no affect on the theme so far: